 The British Schools Museum is located in the unique set of school buildings that have developed on the site over 200 years.
 Furnished classrooms follow the story of education from 1810 to the late 1960s, giving all sorts of fascinating insights from how children learned to write in sand trays to how one master taught 300 children in the large Schoolroom.
 Children can dress up in Victorian costume and adults can try some long forgotten skills, such as writing with a spluttering, dip-in pen and ink.

 Hitchin Lavender – wander for up to 17 soothing and aromatic miles between rows of lavender planted on 12 acres of the farm.
 The fields are a great spot for photographers and artists and children love the freedom to run up and down the rows and pick a bunch of lavender to take home.
 There are sweeping views from the footpaths that surround the fields.
-Several varieties are grown on the farm, with dozens more in the seated display area.
 Refreshments are available in the 17th century barn and the gift shop sells a wide choice of lavender plants and products.

 Car Free in the Chilterns provides a car-free itinerary walking and cycling in the Northern Chilterns and Hitchin.
 The Pegsdon Hills, Barton Hills National Nature Reserve and Sharpenhoe Clappers are the gems of this area, swathed in wildflowers in spring and summer.
 They also provide stunning viewpoints over the rolling hills.
 This itinerary includes several circular walks easily reached by bus from Hitchin and starting from the picturesque villages of Pirton and Offley.
 Hitchin station is regularly served by trains from London.